 Perhaps you or someone you know is interested in discerning a vocation to monastic life?
-Entrance into the Order is a gradual process that begins by contacting one of the formation directors listed below to begin a process of discernment to explore your vocation.
+Entrance into the Order is a gradual process that begins by contacting Br.
+Aidan, the Monastery’s vocations minster.
+He will help you begin a process of discernment to explore your vocation.

-During this time of discernment visits to the OHC community nearest to you is encouraged so that you can begin to observe our life and develop relationships with the brethren stationed there.
+During this time of discernment we encourage you to visit the Monastery, so that you can begin to observe our life and develop relationships with the brethren stationed there.

-When you and your formation director mutually agree that you are ready to move further in your vocational journey a two-week aspirant visit at Holy Cross Monastery in West Park, New York is required.
-During those two weeks you will live in the enclosure at the Monastery participating in the life and work of the community.
+When you and the vocations minister mutually agree that you are ready to move forward in your vocational journey, you would schedule a two-week aspirant visit to the Monastery.
+During those two weeks you would live in the monastic enclosure and participate in the life and work of the community.
 Following that visit, if both you and the community think you should move forward, you would be invited to make a formal application for admission to our novitiate.

 Upon admission to the novitiate as a postulant (your first six months) you are introduced to the Order’s life and ministry.
 The purpose of the postulancy is for the candidate to demonstrate through his life and work in the community that he has a vocation to the monastic life as it is lived in OHC.

 At the end of the first six months, if the postulant chooses to continue and the community consents, he is admitted as a novice and receives the monastic habit.
 It is during these two years that the basic foundation of the monastic life is laid.

 After completing the novitiate, the novice with the consent of the community, makes his annual profession of the three-fold Benedictine vow of obedience, stability, and conversion of his ways to the monastic way of life.
 The junior professed brother renews his vow each year until he feels ready to make a life commitment.